 Unconditional submittal

-Motion: 802.15 has reviewed and approves the CSD [insert the CSD doc number], and the CA document [insert CA doc number]; and requests unconditional approval from the EC to submit P802.15.XY_Dxy to Standards Association ballot.
+Motion: 802.15 has reviewed and approves the CSD [insert the CSD doc number], and the CA document [insert CA doc number]; and requests unconditional approval from the EC to submit P802.15.XY-Dxy to Standards Association ballot.

+Draft is complete and ready for recirculation

+Motion: Move that 802.15 WG start a Standards Association Recirculation Ballot of CA document [insert CA doc number] and document P802.15.XY-Dxy.

+Draft needs to be edited prior to recirculation

+Motion: Move that 802.15 WG start a Standards Association Recirculation Ballot of CA document [insert CA doc number] and document P802.15.XY-Dxy (as edited in accordance with the instructions in document 15-yy-ssss-rr-GGGG) pending the completion and inclusion of the edits in the draft.

 RevCom Submission

+Task Group Motions

 Unconditional submittal

-Motion: that 802.15 WG has reviewed and approves the CSD [insert doc number for appropriate CSD] and requests unconditional approval from the EC to submit [insert PAR project number]-Dyz to RevCom.
+Motion: that TG? requests that 802.15 WG reviews and approves the CSD [insert doc number for appropriate CSD] and requests unconditional approval from the IEEE 802 LMSC to submit [insert PAR project number]-Dyz to RevCom.

 Conditional submittal

+Motion: that TG? requests that 802.15 WG reviews and approves the CSD [insert doc number for appropriate CSD] and requests conditional approval from the IEEE 802 LMSC to submit [insert PAR project number]-Dyz (or current revision) to RevCom.

+Working Group Motions

+Unconditional submittal

+Motion: that 802.15 WG has reviewed and approves the CSD [insert doc number for appropriate CSD] and requests unconditional approval from the IEEE 802 LMSC to submit [insert PAR project number]-Dyz to RevCom.

+Conditional submittal

-Motion: that 802.15 WG has reviewed and affirms the CSD [insert doc number for appropriate CSD] and requests conditional approval from the EC to submit [insert PAR project number]-Dyz (or current revision) to RevCom.
+Motion: that 802.15 WG has reviewed and approves the CSD [insert doc number for appropriate CSD] and requests conditional approval from the IEEE 802 LMSC to submit [insert PAR project number]-Dyz (or current revision) to RevCom.

 Futile Motions